JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1985_12.md

 ## Meet Religious Challenge

 To meet the religious challenge of this age it would first seem appropriate to distinguish between a religious and non-religious philosophy of living — the difference being in the nature of level of recognized values and in the object of loyalties, as pointed out by a Melchizedek: “_There are four phases in the evolution of religious philosophy: Such as experience may become merely conformative, resigned to submission to tradition and authority.
 Or it may be satisfied with slight attainments, just enough to stabilize the daily living, and therefore becomes early arrested on such an adventitious level.
 Such mortals believe in letting well enough alone.
 A third group progress to the level of logical intellectuality but there stagnate in consequence of cultural slavery.
 It is indeed pitiful to behold giant intellects held so securely within the cruel grasp of cultural bondage.
 It is equally pathetic to observe those who trade their cultural bondage for the materialistic fetters of a science, falsely so called.
-The fourth level of philosophy attains freedom from all conventional and traditional handicaps and dares to think, act, and live honestly, loyally, fearlessly, and truthfully._” ([UB 101:7.4](/en/The_Urantia_Book/101#p7_4)) The last sentence of this quote directly relates to the original question with regard to the construction of a “_...new and appealing philosophy of living..._” ([UB 2:7.10](/en/The_Urantia_Book/2#p7_10)).
+The fourth level of philosophy attains freedom from all conventional and traditional handicaps and dares to think, act, and live honestly, loyally, fearlessly, and truthfully._” (<a id="a78_1202"></a>[UB 101:7.4](/en/The_Urantia_Book/101#p7_4)) The last sentence of this quote directly relates to the original question with regard to the construction of a “_...new and appealing philosophy of living..._” (<a id="a78_1408"></a>[UB 2:7.10](/en/The_Urantia_Book/2#p7_10)).
 Both quotes use the verb dare which implies that the religous teachers of this age must have sufficient. courage to implement this fourth level of philosophy.

 [Read more](/en/article/James_Johnson/Meet_religious_challenge)